 Many more vices could be added to this list: hypocrisy, foolishness, bigotry, and recklessness.

 Now if God exists and has revealed himself, then at least sometimes people will have maliciously false beliefs directed towards divine things as well.
 Should we then add to this list impiety and heresy?

 V. Excuses and Malice

 If a smoker is unaware of a gas leak, and doesn't realize that lighting a cigarette will cause a crowded building to go up in flames, then he is not guilty of arson or murder.
-(Even if the smoker knew it was wrong to smoke due to its destructive effects on his lungs, that does not make him guilty of the other crime as well.)
+(Even if the smoker knew it was wrong to smoke due to its destructive effects on his lungs, that does not make him guilty of the other consequences, which were not foreseeable.)
 Or if a person is crazy, so that their beliefs are systematically wrong due to some biological factor, then again we don't usually hold them responsible for their actions.
 Even when a person has a wrong ethical system, sometimes we regard it as a mitigating factor if they came by it honestly and are just trying to do the best they can.